zk7/faulds/README.md

     double RTO3_timestamp
     ...

-420OS_db.txt contains the database signatures, 420OS_mapping.txt maps plain text labels to signature data in the database, and observations.txt contains sample observed signatures that are to be classified using the Hershel+ algorithm.
+`3-signatures.txt`, `116OS_db.txt`, and `420OS_db.txt` contain the database signatures, `420OS_mapping.txt` maps plain text labels to signature data in the database for the 420 database, and `test_observations.txt` contains sample observed signatures for testing.
+Note that Faulds does not work optimally with this small number of samples.

 # Publication